Guide · 7 min read

 • Utility connections (electric, water, gas)

-• Hire extension if repairs take longer than expected
+• A hire extension if repairs take longer than expected

-• Premium unit upgrades (e.g. larger pod than strictly necessary)
+• Premium unit upgrades (e.g. a larger pod than strictly necessary)

 • Servicing and maintenance during the hire